pantheon-systems/documentation/source/content/guides/drupal-9-migration/06-build-tools-to-d9-build-tools.md

    # Move the DOCUMENT_ROOT of your site to the */web* folder:
    web_docroot: true

-   # Drupal 9 requires 7.3 or higher.
-If your code isn't ready for 7.4 you may need to use 7.3 here:
+   # Drupal 9 requires PHP 7.3 or higher.
+If your code isn't ready for PHP 7.4 you may need to use 7.3 here:
    php_version: 7.4

    # Drupal 9 requires a higher version of the DB.
 It will take a few minutes to complete the upgrade to 10.4 once you push this file: